 More than a simple game of tag, teach the kids to play Park Ranger.
 Instructions can be found at Ultimate Camp Resource.
 The game is a bit like freeze tag.
 Featuring animals, trees and boundaries, it reinforces kids’ listening skills.

-A game of quiet skill, each player must sneak sticks away from the fire tender without getting caught.
+Need a camping game for kids to play while being quiet?
+Each player must sneak sticks away from the fire tender without getting caught.
 To add a twist for large groups, have kids who are pointed at sit out the rest of that round.

 10. S’mores the Card Game

-Where to buy: S’mores the Card Game ($9, Amazon)
+Where to buy: S’mores the Card Game ($14, Buffalo Gap Outfitters)

 This classic outdoor game can get a little rough, so it’s a great one for teens and tweens.
-Live About offers some variations for younger kids.
+Starlux Games offers some variations for younger kids.

 This game, posted by Wilderness Aware Rafting, is similar to Rock, Paper, Scissors but adds a game of tag.
 Players are assigned to be elves, giants or wizards.
 They try to tag others to join their team while avoiding being tagged themselves.